Kaluga: Administrative and municipal status

 Kaluga is the administrative center of the oblast.
-Within the framework of administrative divisions, it is, together with seventy-two rural localities, incorporated as the City of Kaluga—an administrative unit with the status equal to that of the districts.
+Within the framework of administrative divisions, it is, together with seventy-two rural localities, incorporated as the City of Kaluga—an administrative unit with a status equal to that of districts.
 As a municipal division, the City of Kaluga, together with one rural locality in Ferzikovsky District (the selo of Novozhdamirovo), is incorporated as Kaluga Urban Okrug.

 Economy

 The Kaluga Turbine Plant is located here as is Kaluga Machine Works, which manufactures track machines for railways.
-In recent years, Kaluga has become one center of the Russian automotive industry, with a number of foreign companies opening assembly plants in the area:
+In recent years, Kaluga has become a center of the Russian automotive industry, with a number of foreign companies opening assembly plants in the area:

 On 28 November 2007, Volkswagen Group opened a new assembly plant in Kaluga, which further expanded by 2009.
-The investment has reached more than 500 million Euro.
-As of 2014 the plant assembled the Volkswagen Passat, Škoda Fabia and Škoda Rapid.
+The investment has reached over 500 million Euros.
+As of 2014, the plant assembled the Volkswagen Passat, Škoda Fabia and Škoda Rapid.

-On 15 October 2007, the Volvo Group broke ground on a new truck assembly plant, that was inaugurated on 19 January 2009, with a yearly capacity of 10,000 Volvo and 5,000 Renault trucks.
+On 15 October 2007, the Volvo Group broke ground on a new truck assembly plant that was inaugurated on 19 January 2009, with a yearly capacity of 10,000 Volvo and 5,000 Renault trucks.

 On 12 December 2007, PSA Peugeot Citroën announced its decision to build a new assembly plant in Kaluga.